 - structures in need of repair

-- Report the incident to the University of South Carolina by submitting a Neighborhood Incident Report.
+- Report the incident to the University of South Carolina by submitting an Incident Report.
 A University of South Carolina staff member will follow up with you about the incident

 within seven business days.